-Gaming Supervisors Career Video
+Gaming Managers Career Video

 Description: Supervise and coordinate activities of workers in assigned gaming areas.
 Circulate among tables and observe operations.
 Ensure that stations and games are covered for each shift.
 May explain and interpret operating rules of house to patrons.
 May plan and organize activities and services for guests in hotels/casinos.
 May address service complaints.